chrisdiana/OPZgo/README.md

 1. Prepare SD Card

 * Download the latest [Raspbian Lite here](https://www.raspberrypi.org/downloads/raspbian/).
-* Flash it to your Micro SD card.
+* Flash the Raspian image to your Micro SD card.
 [Etcher](https://www.balena.io/etcher/) is a great choice.
 * Pop the SD into your Pi Zero and boot it up.

 2. Configure the Pi

 * Login using the default password `raspberry`.
 * Run `sudo raspi-config`
-* Inside the configuration menu first you'll probably want to change your password using `Option 1 (Change User Password)`.
-Then, navigate back the the main screen
+* Inside the configuration menu you'll probably want to change your password using `Option 1 (Change User Password)`.
+Then, navigate back the the main screen.
 * Next, you'll want to connect to the internet.
-Select `Option 2 (Network Options)` and then `N2 Wi-fi` and enter your Network name and password.
+Select `Option 2 (Network Options)` and then select `N2 Wi-fi` to enter your network name and password.
 * Navigate back to the main screen and click `<Finish>` to exit the configuration menu.
-* It should prompt you to reboot your Pi Zero.
-If not, reboot it.
+* It should then prompt you to reboot your Pi Zero.
+If not, reboot it using `sudo reboot`.

 3. Setup OPZgo